-The Commission published its Fourth Report on progress towards ending paramilitary activity on 7 December 2021.
-The Report was laid before the Houses of Parliament and Oireachtas, and a press conference was held to present key messages from the Report.
-The Commission also met with Ministers and officials to present their analysis, findings and recommendations.
+The Commission published its Fifth Report on progress towards ending paramilitary activity on 7 December 2022.
+The Report was laid before the Houses of Parliament and Oireachtas, and presented to the NI Assembly, and a press conference was held to present key messages from the Report.
+The Commission also met Ministers and officials to discuss their analysis, findings and recommendations.

-Throughout the course of the financial year the Commissioners held 81 meetings and consulted with 106 stakeholders to inform their analysis, including NI Executive parties, the UK and Irish Governments, the Police Service of Northern Ireland, statutory agencies, academics, individuals, local communities and civic society organisations.
-In addition, the Secretariat undertook 84 meetings with 66 stakeholders on the Commission's behalf.
-Some of these stakeholders engaged with the Commission on a number of occasions.
+Throughout the course of the financial year the Commissioners held 57 meetings and consulted with 76 stakeholders to inform their analysis, including NI Executive parties, the UK and Irish Governments, the Police Service of Northern Ireland, An Garda Síochána, statutory agencies, academics, individuals, local communities and civic society organisations.
+In addition, the Secretariat undertook 90 meetings with 69 stakeholders on the Commission's behalf.
+(Some of these stakeholders engaged with the Commission more than once).
 We continued to invite members of the public and other organisations to correspond on issues they wished to draw to the Commission's attention.
+These meetings and engagements helped the Commission to better understand the impact of paramilitarism on communities and the effect of various interventions, initiatives and projects, and informed the Report.